-We conduct a couple of sets of robustness checks.
+We conduct two sets of robustness checks.
 First, we re-estimate all of our benchmark specifications using alternative shadow federal funds rates.
 Next, we re-run all bond flow regressions using an alternative international bond flow measure.

 Alternative shadow policy rates